psychosphera/t5-xfile-deserializer/README.md

 * `en_zombie_theater.ff`
 * `en_zombietron.ff`

-Some others (particularly the localized ones) can probably be deserialized, they just haven't been tested.
+Some others (particularly the English localized ones) can probably be deserialized, they just haven't been tested.

 ## Building
 ```bash